 Young Couples Just Wanna Have Fun…For a While

-It doesn’t have to be this way.
-If young couples make it a point to talk early about how they will ideally work together, they can begin to understand how differently (or similarly) they view money.
+When young couples make it a point to talk early about how they will ideally work together, they can begin to understand how differently (or similarly) they view money.
 These hypothetical discussions can actually be enjoyable.
 Hint: It’s okay to not be perfect and it’s alright to not have a lot of money; most people don’t.
 It’s even okay to have debt; most people do.

 From early on, both partners can take advantage of the strengths and weaknesses of their respective brains.
 Being able to match one person’s positives with the other person’s negatives can build trust.

-Tons of Money, Tons of Bills
+In the Middle Years: Tons of Money, Tons of Bills

-Couples in their mid-30s to mid-50s usually have a lot on their plate.
+Couples in their mid-30s to mid-50s may have a lot on their plate.
 Paying for children’s needs, saving for college, funding a college student, saving for retirement — this is when money is often tightest.
 Yes, income is as high as it will ever be, but because of the bills, it’s critical to make smart spending, investing and saving choices.

 The most common problem for these couples is that one partner doesn’t have a good sense about the family’s financial situation.
 This leads to fear and a lack of trust, which can cause lasting damage to a relationship.
 Overspending is often a problem because the partner who doesn’t understand the finances has no idea of the income-to-expense ratio.
-Here again we usually see a couple periodically bring up the notion of getting on the same page, but they don’t actually talk until it’s too late.
+Here again, we usually see a couple periodically bring up the notion of getting on the same page, but they don’t actually talk until it’s too late.

 It doesn’t have to be this way.
 Couples at this stage must come to a mutual understanding of their financial needs, and do so with input from both sides.
 A basic understanding of how much income is coming in versus how much is being spent is a great foundation on which to build the conversation.

-It’s Never Too Late
+Older Couples: It’s Never Too Late

 Older couples should share all basic financial information — a list of financial institutions, account numbers and balances.
 They also need wills and any necessary trusts to determine what they want their money to do now and where it will go when they pass on.
 When a loved one dies, the last thing the surviving partner wants to untangle is a complicated financial situation.
 Building this plan together early on can alleviate that necessity and strengthen the relationship.